 Related: Discord vs. WhatsApp

 As mentioned earlier, WhatsApp is free, whereas Slack has two paid plans: Pro and Business+.
-The pro features cost $6.67 per month on the monthly plan, which consists of:
+The free plan Slack has everything a new team needs, but there are a few limitations.

 - Unlimited messaging history